glenrobson/iiif_stuff/3d_prototypes/README.md

 # IIIF 3D Prototyping

 This is a place for prototyping options for adding 3d to IIIF.
 They are meant to test out different methodologies to see if they fit the use cases required for 3d.
+In some ways this work is similar to early prototyping in the AV work like [this example](https://tomcrane.github.io/fire/) from Tom Crane.

 A complete list can be seen in the [IIIF 3D stories use case](https://github.com/IIIF/iiif-3d-stories/issues)  repository but here are few of the base use cases: